ganasn/RosettaCode/README.md

 Day-6: Aug 29, 2017
 Planned: Research materials for intermediate/advanced Python programming.
 Complete 99-bottles & FizzBuzz
 Actual: Completed FizzBuzz, GeneralFizzBuzz for 3 numbers (simplified version as stated in task - DOES NOT USE ANY NEW CONCEPTS,) & 99 Bottles

+Day-7: Sep 25, 2017
+Actual: Merge Sort code in place, but it needs fixing.
+Progressed in Chapter 2 of CLRS

+Day-8: Sep 26, 2017
+Actual-1: Completed Chapter 2 of CLRS & Bubble Sort
+Troubleshooting of Merge Sort from day-7 - some progress made - sort works, but merge has issues esp. around final loops of merge